-Authorities in the Hamas-run Gaza Strip are planning to carry out a series of public executions, the attorney general for the Palestinian enclave said on Sunday.
+Authorities in the Hamas-run Gaza Strip are planning to carry out a series of public executions, the attorney general in the Palestinian enclave says.

-The terror group has carried out previous executions in Gaza, although rarely in public and mainly of people accused of collaborating with Israel.
-Sunday’s announcement involved those convicted of criminal offenses.
+Islamist movement Hamas has carried out previous executions in Gaza, although rarely in public and mainly of people accused of collaborating with Israel.
+Sunday’s announcement involved those convicted of criminal offences.

-“Capital punishments will be implemented soon in Gaza,” attorney general Ismail Jaber told journalists.
+“Capital punishments will be implemented soon in Gaza,” attorney general Ismail Jaber tells journalists.
 “I ask that they take place before a large crowd.”

 Thirteen men, most convicted of murder connected to robberies, are currently awaiting execution, Hamas official Khalil al-Haya said on Friday at the mainly weekly Muslim prayers.

 “The victims’ families have the right to demand that the punishments be implemented,” he said.